 Nkula, a resident of Ndirande Township, has been denied bail for four times- in 2007, 2008, 2009 and 2010 and yet he was just dumped at Chichiri Prison in Blantyre without being taken to court.

-CHRREA, through its project ‘Access to Justice’, has been in the fore front fighting for several remand prisoners including Nkula to access to justice.
+CHREAA, through its project ‘Access to Justice’, has been at the fore front fighting for several remand prisoners including Nkula to access to justice.

 At the time of his arrest, Nkula was working as a clerk at one of the Blantyre based companies while at the same time operating a cross boarder small scale business.

 “Mine is a typical case of justice delayed is justice denied,” said Nkhula.

 He explained: “I have stayed for 10 years without being tried.
 I was just dumped at Chichiri Prison, I have never even been taken for mental examination as is the case with all murder suspects.”